-- Students travelled to Hokitika to monitor and compare new spawning habitats of whitebait as part of a new initiative, Whaka Inaka: Causing Whitebait, which has been created through EOS Ecology, DOC and the University of Canterbury.Find out more about their trip to Hokitika.
+- Students travelled to Hokitika to monitor and compare new spawning habitats of whitebait as part of a new initiative, Whaka Inaka: Causing Whitebait, which has been created through EOS Ecology, DOC and the University of Canterbury.Read more about their journey to Hokitika

 - Students from Te Kura o Otangarei School were given the opportunity to travel to the Cook Islands to connect with their tupuna waka.
-The students immersed themselves in local schooling and culture and participated in traditional activities.Find out more about their trip to the Cook Islands.
+The students immersed themselves in local schooling and culture and participated in traditional activities.Read more about their journey to the Cook Islands

 - A group of teachers will be travelling to Europe to further develop their knowledge of the school's newly implemented KIVA anti-bullying programme that was established at Turku University, Finland.

 - A group of students travelled to the Pacific Island of Fiji.
-Students assisted with the building and painting of classrooms, installation of IT resources and water tanks, and sharing of culture and language with the community where the school is located.Find out more about their trip to Fiji.
+Students assisted with the building and painting of classrooms, installation of IT resources and water tanks, and sharing of culture and language with the community where the school is located.Read more about their journey to Fiji

 - The entire Maheno School will visit Wellington's Te Papa museum, to view the Maheno display at the Gallipoli exhibition, and learn more about the origin and significance of this relic.